Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: Introduction

-This paper provides a survey of state-of-the-art deep WSL models that are suitable for the identification of diseases (\eg type of cancer) in histology images, and pixel-wise localization of regions of interest that correspond to the predicted disease.
-While there has been different reviews of ML/DL models for medical image analysis, and in particular for analysis of histology slides \cite{Daisuke201834,janowczyk2016deep,kandemir2015computer,LITJENS201760,SUDHARSHAN2019103} and medical video analysis \cite{quellec2017multiple}, they are focused on fully supervised, semi-supervised , or a mixture of different learning scenarios for classification and segmentation tasks \cite{LITJENS201760,srinidhi2019deep}.
-To our knowledge, this paper presents the first survey focused on deep WSL models for classification and pixel-wise localization in histology images.
-Given that most WSL models have been designed and validated on natural images, we provide an assessment of their performance on challenging histology images.
+In this work, we provide a review of state-of-the-art deep WSOL methods proposed from 2013 to early 2022.
+Most of these reviewed methods have been proposed and evaluated on natural image datasets, with only few having been developed and evaluated with histology images in mind.
+The performance of representative methods is compared using two public histology datasets for breast and colon cancer, allowing to assess their classification and localization performance.
+While there have been different reviews of ML/DL models for medical image analysis, and particularly for the analysis of histology WSIs~\citep{Daisuke201834,janowczyk2016deep,kandemir2015computer,LITJENS201760,SUDHARSHAN2019103} and medical video analysis~\citep{quellec2017multiple}, these have focused on fully supervised tasks, semi-supervised tasks, or a mixture of different learning settings for classification and segmentation tasks~\citep{LITJENS201760,srinidhi2019deep}.
+To our knowledge, this paper represents the first review focused on deep WSOL models, trained on data with image-class labels for the classification of histology images and localization of ROIs.

-Two types of WSL approaches have been proposed in the literature to train image classifiers that build attention maps to localize regions -- (1) bottom-up approaches that use forward-pass information, and built attention either by spatial pooling of representations/scores, or by detecting class regions, and (2) top-down approaches that use backward information combined with forward information to build attention.
-Most of these methods do not rely on any prior knowledge on the nature of images.
-The most relevant models are compared experimentally in terms of accuracy for image classification, pixel-wise localization of regions, and complexity on several public benchmark histology datasets for breast and colon cancer.
-Histology datasets with both image- and pixel-level labels are rare, and several benchmarks are private.
-In order to perform large scale evaluation of WSL methods, we propose a protocol to build histology datasets with weak supervision from WSIs.

-This paper is organized as follows.
-In Section \ref{sec:survey}, different models for deep WSL for classification and localization are described and analyzed with histology image analysis in mind.
-Section \ref{sec:methodology} presents the experimental methodology for our comparative study (datasets, protocols and performance metrics).
-Finally, Sections \ref{sec:results} and \ref{sec:dicussion} present quantitative and qualitative results, and an interpretation of results and future directions, respectively.